marina601/discover-malta/TESTING.md

    - During testing noticed that the user is able to modify the date manually in the input field
    - Fixed it by adding and alert and setting the min date to the input field if modified date is in the past
    - Solution from this found on [stack overflow](https://stackoverflow.com/questions/8356358/jquery-date-picker-disable-past-dates)

+- Bag.html
+   - Quantity input - during testing noticed that the user can modify the number of tickets to more than 8 by manually.
+   - Fixed it using the same approach as a datepicker, using a function on change to check the input field value and set the maximum value accepted.

 - Pagination not working during search and sort function